Skip to main content

 Module description

-Using a range of canonical and non-canonical texts as well as Victorian painting and caricature, the module investigates the ways in which different styles of masculine identity were debated and contested across the nineteenth century and explores understandings of ‘the masculine’ in relation to issues of class and race.
+Using a range of canonical and non-canonical texts as well as Victorian painting and caricature, we will investigate the ways in which different styles of masculine identity were debated and contested across the nineteenth century and explore understandings of ‘the masculine’ in relation to issues of class and race.
 Was Victorian masculinity fundamentally an identity in perpetual crisis?

 This module includes an optional visit to Tate Britain.